Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 # Azure Core LRO client library for JavaScript

-`@azure/core-lro` is a JavaScript library that allows developers to build pollers that keep track of Long Running Operations (LROs) that require consecutive calls to endpoints provided by the Azure services to update a local representation of the status of the remote operation until its completion.
+`@azure/core-lro` is a JavaScript library that allows developers to build pollers that keep track of Long Running Operations (LROs) against Azure services.
+Until completion, such operations require consecutive calls to Azure services to update a local representation of the remote operation status.

 **Please note:** This library is intended to be used as a dependency of official Azure SDK packages and not intended for inclusion in your projects directly.